nautechsystems/nautilus_trader/docs/integrations/betfair.md

 # Betfair

+Founded in 2000, Betfair operates the world’s largest online betting exchange, with its headquarters in London and satellite offices across the globe.

-NautilusTrader offers adapters for integrating with the Betfair REST API and Exchange Streaming API.
+NautilusTrader provides an adapter for integrating with the Betfair REST API and Exchange Streaming API.

 ## Installation